CollinErickson/GauPro/cran-comments.md

-This package was removed from CRAN on 10/3/22 because I didn't update it.
+This package was accepted to CRAN on 11/14/22.
-Sorry for taking so long to get back to this.
+The next day I received an email saying I had until 11/29/22 to fix some build errors or the package will be removed from CRAN.

+The errors are from flaky tests that use randomness and fail a small portion of the time.
+I have rewritten these tests so that they will pass consistently.